mruby/mruby/doc/guides/symbol.md

 excluding leading and ending punctuations.

-These macros are converted to static symbol IDs at compile time, unless preallocate symbols are disabled by defining `MRB_NO_PRESYM`.
+These macros are converted to static symbol IDs at compile time, unless preallocate symbols are disabled by  `conf.disable_presym`.
 In that case, these macros are expanded to `mrb_intern_lit` calls, therefore the mruby state variable is required.
 The above macros assume the variable name is `mrb`.
 If its name is not `mrb`, you need to use macros with `_2` suffix, such as